-Jim Burnley, Partner, Venable, LLP and Former Secretary of Transportation, Christa Fornarotto, Vice President of Government Affairs, National Business Aviation Association; and moderator by Megan Malone, Legislative Advisor, Venable, LLP.
+Jim Burnley, Partner, Venable, LLP and Former Secretary of Transportation, Christa Fornarotto, Vice President of

 The annual Wright Memorial dinner was held on December 11th where Burt Rutan received this year's award.
 Trish serves on the Aero Club of Washington's Board of Governors and this year co-chaired the award dinner committee.